ISISComputingGroup/ibex_developers_manual/Mount-or-create-IBEX-VHDs.md

 # Automation

+To set up a computer to be able to run the automated VHD creation script:
-**To run the automated scripts, Hyper-V must be enabled on the computer which will be running the script.** It can be turned on by searching for "turn windows features on or off" from the start menu and then selecting the entire Hyper-V tree.
+- Hyper-V must be enabled on the computer which will be running the script.
+It can be turned on by searching for "turn windows features on or off" from the start menu and then selecting the entire Hyper-V tree.
 If hyper-v wasn't already turned on this will require a restart.
+- Set up an environment variable called `MYSQL_PASSWORD` containing the MySQL root user password.
+- The computer needs to have none of the following directories present (this is where it will mount the VHDs):
+  * `C:\Instrument\Apps`
+  * `C:\Instrument\Settings\config`
+  * `C:\Instrument\var`